braheezy-resume/cloudy-resume/cloudResumeChallenge.md

 # HTML
 - [x] The resume needs to be written in HTML.

 I prefer Markdown and most places still require that you submit a PDF.
 I wanted a system dependency free way to convert my Markdown file and found nothing.
-So the go program in this project does that.
+I wrote [resmark](https://github.com/braheezy-resume/resmark) to solve that.

 # CSS
 - [x] The resume needs to be styled with CSS.